ahazem/ruby-conf-18-notes/day-1/keynote-matz.md

 Talk ends.

-Slides or video for the keynote is not available (will be updated as soon as it is uploaded to ConFreaks).
+Slides not available online.
+Video can be found [here](https://confreaks.tv/videos/rubyconf2018-opening-keynote).

 #### Q&A